Porhalaan: Ritual

-The name porhalaan came from the word hala, which is derived from Sanskrit kala, "scorpion".
+The name porhalaan came from the word hala, which is derived from Sanskrit kala, "scorpion", as the practice put observation of constellations into account.
 The porhalaan is used by the Batak people for divination.
 Batak people did not use the porhalaan for telling time.
 The responsibility of interpreting the porhalaan fell solely to the chief male ritualist known as the datu.
 The datu would read the porhalaan to determine which day is considered auspicious or inauspicious to hold a certain ritual.

 In order to minimize the risk of accidentally selecting an unfavorable day due to errors in calendar management, days are often chosen based on whether the day is able to promise happiness in two months time, probably the current month and the following one.
 There is often an extra 13th month in the calendar that serves this purpose, originally a Hindu leap year, but in the Batak context, it is used for a different reason.
 If the additional 13th month is not available, then the first month is simply used again for protection.
 Whether the 13th month is used to compensate for the difference to the solar year is not proven in the context of Batak society.

 The Porhalaan is usually written as a table of square boxes of 30 columns (days) of 12 or 13 rows (months) as recorded in the pustaha, the Batak magic book.
 Sometimes the porhalaan is written on a cylindrical piece of bamboo.

 The Porhalaan is the clearest example of the Batakization of Hindu culture.
 The original Hindu Calendar was borrowed, modified and reworked according to Batak empirical and pragmatic principles.
 The result is a simplification of the original calendar.
 All that remains of a complicated system of adjusting lunar months to the solar Zodiac is a divination calendar which is not used for the purpose of telling times.